doccano/doccano-client/README.md

 # Doccano API Client

-A simple API wrapper for the doccano API.
+A simple client wrapper for the doccano API.

 **History**

-doccano users have consistently been interested in a way to programmatically access a Doccano instance.
+doccano users have consistently been interested in a way to programmatically access a doccano instance.

 - In [Issue #6](https://github.com/chakki-works/doccano/issues/6#issuecomment-489924577), Hironsan provided a sample class to illustrate interaction with the doccano API.